-Be prepared to meet all kind of people
+- Be prepared to meet all kinds of people

 On the train

-Before you even make your bed, check if your window is transparent enough!
+Before making your bed, check if your window is transparent enough!
 We had to clean it once because it was too dirty to even look through.
 It will ruin your view (and your pictures), so make sure it is clean!

 This is the fun part; make friends!
 Most of the time you are on the train for a while, make yourself at home, and get to meet the people with whom you share the experience of the ride.
 In addition, you might need them!
 Almost all train employees can’t speak English.